-- Alternating black and topcoat panels (KT or KTT ribbon) The printer applies black and one or two topcoat panels on the same side of the card. - Continuous black (K ribbon) - A continuous color, for example, green or silver (also called a K ribbon).
-Refer to "Monochrome Print Ribbon Kits" on page 39 for a list of available colors.
+Alternating black and topcoat panels (KT or KTT ribbon) The printer applies black and one or two topcoat panels on the same side of the card.

+• A continuous color, for example, green or silver (also called a K ribbon).
+Refer to "Monochrome Print Ribbon Kits" on page 57 for a list of available colors.